-1 Note: The two federal lawsuits seek justice for the many alleged violations of Mr. Ford's civil rights.
-Currently, Mr. Ford has three active lawsuits: 1. a federal lawsuit related to his wrongful conviction and imprisonment; 2. a federal lawsuit related to the alleged inadequate medical care he received in prison; and 3. a state petition for compensation under Louisiana's wrongful conviction statute.
+1 Note: As of the time of this interview, there are two federal lawsuits seeking justice for the many alleged violations of Mr. Ford's civil rights.
+In total, Mr. Ford was involved in three still-active lawsuits: 1. a federal lawsuit related to his wrongful conviction and imprisonment; 2. a federal lawsuit related to the alleged inadequate medical care he received in prison; and 3. a state petition for compensation under Louisiana's wrongful conviction statute.
 William Most, Mummi Ibrahim, and Loevy & Loevy are attorneys on the first two lawsuits.
-Kristin Wenstrom at the Innocence Project New Orleans is representing Mr. Ford on the third lawsuit.
+Kristin Wenstrom at the Innocence Project New Orleans is the attorney on the third lawsuit.